 Don't Feel Bad For Having Fun or Not Having Fun!

 The vast majority of contemporary guidebooks (and contemptuous locals) will sneeringly tell you that Bourbon Street isn't the real New Orleans.
 This is kind of silly.
 Yes, it's a district that caters to visitors, but unlike corporatized entertainment districts elsewhere, it's 90% locally-owned and has a deep history that is hardly separate from that of the rest of the city (you can read up more on this in one of local geographer Richard Campanella's book, Bourbon Street: A History, or one of his shorter articles on the subject).
 Spending time and money on Bourbon Street is, unquestionably, positively contributing to the city's economy.

 That said, it's also okay to not like Bourbon.
-It's loud, tawdry, and Bacchanalian, and fans of craft beer or authentic traditional jazz or fine arts might find themselves preferring some of the city's other interesting entertainment corridors -- here are some ideas.
+It's loud, tawdry, and Bacchanalian, and fans of craft beer or authentic traditional jazz or fine arts might find themselves preferring some of the city's other interesting entertainment corridors.
 Basically, don't let guidebooks or folks with their own agendas tell you how to feel about it.
 You're not alone either way!